Contact: Lisa Sollie

-MERIDIAN, Miss.—Nine talented Mississippi State University-Meridian students are receiving scholarship support from the Riley Foundation Scholars Program.
+MERIDIAN, Miss.—Ten Mississippi State University-Meridian students are receiving scholarship support from The Riley Foundation Scholars Program.

-The competitive scholarship program provides two-year awards.
-Eligible students must have completed at least two years of study at a local community college with a grade-point average of 3.25 or higher (based on a 4.0 scale), as well as provide an essay and personal statement with their application.
+The competitive scholarship program provides two-year awards to eligible students who have completed their last two years of study at a partner two-year college—East Central, East Mississippi, Jones or Meridian community college—with a 3.25 or higher GPA (based on a 4.0 scale).
+An essay and personal statement also are required for application.

 “We are grateful The Riley Foundation is so invested in providing a top-ranked education for the area’s best and brightest students.
 Ultimately, the goal is to keep talented young people here, so they eventually contribute to prospering our community,” said Terry Dale Cruse, associate vice president and head of the MSU-Meridian campus.

-COLLINSVILLE—Makenzie Bohl, a junior accounting major; and Kennedy Mayatt, a junior business administration major.
+DECATUR—Macy Hale, a junior elementary education major, and Harber Reese, a junior business administration/healthcare administration major.

 Chartered in 1998, The Riley Foundation works to improve the quality of life for Meridian and Lauderdale County citizens through charitable grants.
 Its partnership with MSU-Meridian has led to many advancements including the developments of the MSU Riley Center for Education and Performing Arts, the I. Alfred Rosenbaum Building, and the Robert B. Deen Jr. Building, all located downtown at the MSU Riley Campus.